-The proposed project furthers the goals, objectives, policies, and design guidelines contained in the General Plan and LSAP.
-It achieves this by proposing a mix of employment and housing uses near the Caltrain station, including 28 affordable units.
-Furthermore, the project includes a Development Agreement for higher intensity development, which secures needed area improvements and financial benefits for the City.
+The proposed project is consistent with the goals, objectives, policies, and design guidelines contained in the General Plan and LSAP by proposing a new high-density apartment building within walking distance of the Lawrence Caltrain Station, with provision of a secondary shared-use path that will connect to an adjoining site and provide more direct bicycle and pedestrian access to the station.
+The project would be built under the existing allowable LSAP residential development capacity.
+The project includes affordable housing above City requirements and is also entitled to a density bonus under state law, which maximizes residential units in close proximity to transit.
 For the purposes of Government Code 65863, the project site was not included in the site inventory for the City's 2015-2023 Housing Element.